 Tarragon seeds should be started indoors around April or before your area’s last expected frost.
-It’s usually easier to sow about 4-6 seeds per pot using moist, composted potting soil.
+It’s usually easier to sow about four to six seeds per pot using moist, composted potting soil.
 Cover the seeds lightly and keep them in low light at room temperature.
-Once seedlings begin to sprout, or reach a couple inches tall, they can be thinned down to one plant per pot, preferably the healthiest or strongest looking.
+Once seedlings begin to sprout or reach a couple inches (7.5 cm.) tall, they can be thinned down to one plant per pot, preferably the healthiest or strongest looking.

 Growing Tarragon Herb

 Seedlings can be transplanted outdoors once temperatures have significantly warmed.
 Tarragon herb plants should be grown in areas receiving full sun.
-Space tarragon plants approximately 1 ½ – 2 feet apart to ensure adequate air circulation as well.
+Space tarragon plants approximately 18 to 24 inches (45-60 cm.) apart to ensure adequate air circulation as well.
 They should also be located in well-drained, fertile soil.

 Harvesting and Storing Tarragon Herb Plants

 You can harvest both the leaves and flowers of tarragon herb plants.
 Harvesting usually takes place in late summer.
 While best used fresh, tarragon plants can be frozen or dried until ready for use.
-Plants should be divided every 3-5 years as well.
+Plants should be divided every three to five years as well.